 - General Electric: GE Foundation created the concept of corporate matching gift programs in 1954.
 They offer matching gifts to current employees of all levels as well as retirees.
 Participants are eligible to match up to $5,000 (maximum) each year.

-- BP: BP is unique in that they will match, in addition to personal donations, all money raised by an employee.
+- BP: BP is unique in that it will match, in addition to personal donations, all money raised by an employee.
 So if a BP employee raises $5,000 in a peer-to-peer fundraiser, they can have that entire $5,000 matched.

 - Microsoft: What’s nice about Microsoft is that their minimum is $1 and their maximum is $15,000!
 They also offer $25/hour in volunteer grants, so time spent volunteering is eligible to be matched monetarily.